 What We’re Doing

-Our medical team consists of 3 full-time nurses.
-They travel with the team to each facility on their daily visits and conduct clinics where they are able to treat any children with medical issues or illness.
-Additionally, we an have agreement with the Palmetto Clinic to help us serve the medical needs in some of the more remote facilities which we are not able to attend to as regularly, and we are seeking similar arrangements so that all the facilities can receive adequate medical treatment on a regular basis.
+Our medical team consists primarily of a staff of full-time nurses.
+They travel with the team to each facility on their daily visits and conduct clinics where they are able to treat the children’s illnesses.
+Additionally, through an agreement with the Palmetto Clinic to help us serve the medical needs in some of the more remote facilities which we are not able to attend to as regularly, and we are seeking similar arrangements so that all the facilities can receive adequate medical treatment on a regular basis.
 When necessary we take children to the hospital for surgeries and remain with them until they recover.

-Our counseling staff, led by Fred Kakungulu, have a wide range of experience from which to draw when dealing with the issues brought to them by the children in the facilities.
+Our counseling staff has a wide range of experience from which to draw when dealing with the issues brought to them by the children in the facilities.
 Their first step is to meet with the children one-on-one and begin to build a rapport with them and earn their trust.
 Once they are willing to open up, it is possible to begin learning their story and working through the tough issues each one of them faces.
 We have also begun to develop partnerships with organizations like eXile International which specializes in the care and treatment of children who have experienced the trauma of war and displacement.

 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”
 Jer.
 29:11.